 It's the middle of winter, and the wards of Tribhuvan University Teaching Hospital in downtown Kathmandu, Nepal, are full of people who can't breathe.

 On the third-floor pediatrics ward, Basanta K.C. balances his baby daughter, Bursa, in his right arm and deftly threads a narrow plastic tube into her nostrils.
 As she struggles for air, her eyes bulge slightly, and her skin pulls tautly against tiny neck muscles.

 "Sometimes she plays a lot, but within minutes she has problems breathing," says Bursa's mother, Dipa, surveying the pair.
 Bursa curls against her father with a look of preternatural calm; Dipa's forehead is knitted in concern.
 At 24, Dipa retains a measure of good humor, but faint worry lines run from the edges of her lips.
 Both she and Basanta, 29, have small, dark rings beneath their eyes.

 A PARTIAL SELECTION OF CLIPS

-Abby Seiff is an award-winning editor and journalist with a decade of experience, primarily in Asia.
-Her writing and photography have appeared in Newsweek, Time, Associated Press, Foreign Policy, Al Jazeera, and more.
+Abby Seiff is an award-winning editor and journalist with nearly a decade of international experience, primarily in Southeast Asia.
+Her writing and photography have appeared in Newsweek, Time, the Associated Press, Al Jazeera, Pacific Standard, among others.
 She served as an editor for several years at The Cambodia Daily and The Phnom Penh Post, before going on to work at UCANews, Devex, and Asia Society.
-Her work focuses on human rights, the environment and migration.

 To view a CV, click here.